spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].tags`

-Specifies lists of tag selectors and values.
+Specifies the list of tag selectors and values.

 The list of selectors is optional.

 **Example**